ninofiliu/midi-3d-starter/README.md

 # Midi 3D starter

-I experiment with a lot MIDI-controlled 3D shit and they all start out the same so I figured I'd create a proper boilerplate repo for this
+I experiment with a lot MIDI-controlled 3D that runs in the browser and they all start out the same so I figured I'd create a proper boilerplate repo for this

 ![demo](./demo.gif)